AustinWise/CleanNetCoreSdks/README.md

 WARNING: this program might delete everything you hold dear, run at your own risk!

-WARNING: this is a work in progress

-TODO:

-* Use `Microsoft.Deployment.DotNet.Releases` to get the mappings between SDKs and Runtime
-* Delete all Windows specific logic
-* Delete all version band logic, since Visual Studio for the Mac is going away
+This program uninstalls .NET SDKs and runtimes on unix-like systems.
+It is most useful on macOS where there is no package manager to uninstall old versions of SDKs when upgrading to new versions.

+This program supports uninstalling .NET Core 3.0 and later SDKs and runtimes.

+The policy for deciding which SDKs and runtimes to keep is simple: the latest version of each major version is kept and all others are deleted.
+The depednacy of SDK on runtime is also taken into account when deciding which versions of runtimes to keep.

+## TODO

-* Invoke `dotnet workloads clean` after cleaning SDKs
+* Consider invoking `dotnet workloads clean` after cleaning SDKs
 * Unify the definitions of paths for detecting installed versions and deleting installed version
+* Add more asserts to the `VersionMap` class that ensure this program's assumptions about the mappings between different versions of components is correct.
+Specifically that there is a one-to-one relationship between runtime versions and ASP.NET versions.
+* Docs
+* Detect that the current user does not have permission to delete files instead of just crashing.
+  Perhaps automatically attempt to elevate permissions using `sudo`?
+* Publish prebuilt binaries, maybe using an automated GitHub Actions build?

 ## Old version for Windows for early .NET Core SDKs

-In .NET Core 3 and later, the Windows installers model automatically uninstalls old SDKs and there is no `NugetFallbackFolder`, so this program should not be needed on Windows.
+Versions of the .NET Core framework prior to version 3 had their own unique challenges.
+Specifcally they contained a `NugetFallbackFolder` directory that would only ever grow in size.

-For the Windows-specific version of this program that cleaned up the mess that was `NugetFallbackFolder`, see the
+Given that the last version of the SDK with this problem are out of support as of 2019, this program does not currently support cleaning up these versions.
+For the Windows-specific version of this program that cleaned up that mess, see the
 [netcore2 branch](https://github.com/AustinWise/CleanNetCoreSdks/tree/netcore2).